 To achieve deterministic timing on IoT/CPS devices, timing must be made a correctness criterion and not just a performance factor.
-Hence, by making timing constraints \cite{mehrabian2017timestamp} and requirements part of the formal model/program, reasoning about about and verifying timing requirements becomes possible.
+Hence, by making timing constraints \cite{mehrabian2017timestamp} and requirements part of the formal model/program, reasoning about and verifying timing requirements becomes possible.
 Correctly defined, the semantics of timing primitives in specification models determine whether correctness properties can be checked by inherent construction, symbolic analysis, explicit simulation, or only in the implementation.
 However, as long as the timing specification is not a part of the programming language, whether a system implementation meets the timing requirements or not, can only be checked by testing after building the whole system.

-Programmers of the future will have to make the system achieve correct timing despite the fact that today’s popular languages lack mechanisms for expressing the needed time-related concepts.
+Programmers of the future will have to make the system achieve correct timing even though today’s popular languages lack mechanisms for expressing the needed time-related concepts.
 For example, in C, we lack the following concepts: \\ \\ {\fontfamily{qcr}\selectfont printf(''hello world $\backslash$n'', @4:35 PM);}\\ \\ Even if programmers had such expressive power, making good on their intent will require new mechanisms in the underlying network and devices.
 For applications similar to our example, nearby CPS nodes only need to be synchronized among themselves and do not need to be synchronized to the time server nor to coordinated universal time (UTC).
-We simply need to create the conditions under which they all take photos at essentially the same instant.
+We simply need to create the conditions under which they all take photos essentially at the same instant.

 Other applications may need synchronization to an external reference (\emph{e.g.,} UTC).
 For instance, a user may be interested in polling data at exactly 11:00 AM.
-Therefore, all sensing/actuating nodes of FCPS must have a common understanding of real time and must execute the sensing/actuating code exactly at the specified time regardless of worst-case execution time (WCET) of the underlying computation platform \cite{Wilhelm:2008}, network delay, local clock drift, and so on.
+Therefore, all sensing/actuating nodes of FCPS must have a common understanding of the real time and must execute the sensing/actuating code exactly at the specified time regardless of worst-case execution time (WCET) of the underlying computation platform \cite{Wilhelm:2008}, network delay, local clock drift, and so on.
 Since time-related concepts are absent from today programming languages, programmers must handle these matters outside of the language.